LimJY03/SyntaxComparison/02. Inputs and Outputs/README.md

 Therefore we can use the `getline(cin, varName)` function to read an entire line.
 This function requires `#include <string>`.

 `C++` also supports reading multiple inputs in one line.
 The values can be declared by using `whitespace` between inputs in the console and using the `>>` operator between variables in the program.

+## Output

+To let the program print to the console, we can use the `std::cout` statement.

+There are a few ways to print in a new line, including using the `\n` escape character.
+Another way is to use `std::endl`.

 > ### Useful Links
 >